 The Company will pay the expenses of soliciting proxies to be voted at the Annual Meeting, including the cost of preparing and posting this Proxy Statement and the Annual Report to the internet, and the cost of mailing the Notice of Annual Meeting, the Notice of Internet Availability of Proxy Materials, and any requested proxy materials to the shareholders.
-The Company has engaged Broadridge Financial Solutions, Inc. ("Broadridge"), an independent proxy solicitation firm, to assist in the distribution of the proxy materials and tabulation of proxies.
-The cost of Broadridge's services with respect to the Company is estimated to be approximately \$50,000 plus reasonable out-of-pocket expenses.
+The Company has engaged Broadridge Financial Solutions, Inc. ("Broadridge"), an independent proxy solicitation firm, to assist in the distribution of the proxy materials, solicitation of proxies and tabulation of proxies.
+The cost of Broadridge's services with respect to the Company is estimated to be approximately \$10,000 plus reasonable out-of-pocket expenses.
+In addition, the Company has engaged the services of Alliance Advisors LLC ("Alliance") for the purpose of assisting in the solicitation of proxies at an anticipated cost of approximately \$3,000 plus reimbursement of certain out-of-pocket expenses and fees for additional services requested.
+Please note that Alliance may solicit stockholder proxies by telephone on behalf of the Company.
+They will not attempt to influence how you vote your shares, but only ask that you take the time to authorize your proxy.
+You may also be asked if you would like to authorize your proxy over the telephone and to have your voting instructions transmitted to Broadridge.